kubevirt/kubevirt/docs/reviewer-guide.md

 The lowest **testing bar** to pass:
 * New code requires new unit tests.
-* New features require at least one e2e test.
-As they are costly: As many as needed, but as few as possible.
+* New features and bug fixes require at least on e2e test (the core case must be tested).
-* Bug fixes might require an update to existing or the creation of new unit or e2e test